-- Overnight in a 3-star hotel (Hotel Lux Santiago or similar), breakfast included
+- Accommodation: 3-star hotel in Santiago de Compostela (Hotel Lux Santiago or similar)

 - Walking for the day: 17 km, 5 hours

-- Overnight in a 3-star country hotel (short transfers between Ponte Maceira and the accommodation included), breakfast included
+- Accommodation: 3-star country hotel (Casa O Folgo or similar; short transfer between Ponte Maceira and the accommodation included)

 - Walking for the day: 24 km, 6-7 hours

-This stage is relatively short so you can have a late start to recover from the previous day.
-Follow country lanes and enjoy the scenery as you climb to Monte Aro before your final descent into the village of Oliveiroa.
+This stage is relatively short, so you can have a late start to recover from the previous day.
+Follow country lanes and enjoy the scenery as you climb to Monte Aro before your final descent into the village of Olveiroa.

-- Overnight in a 2-star hotel (Casa Loncho or similar), breakfast included
+- Accommodation: 2-star country hotel (Casa Loncho or similar)

 Today’s walk is far less hilly and quite scenic, taking you between mountains, windmills and forests for your first sighting of the Atlantic Ocean and Cape Finisterre.
 Reach the peak of San Pedro and make your way slowly down the steep hill to the charming village of Cee with its small sandy cove and colourful fishing boats.